LOOSE LEAF HOJICHA TEA

 Hojicha is an unusual tea to come from Japan.
-It is made from Bancha, whose properties are accentuated by having it roasted over glowing charcoal at a high temperature until the leaves change in colour to reddish brown, and the flavour assumes a roasted and nut-like tone.
+It is made from Bancha, whose properties are accentuated by having it roasted over glowing charcoal at a high temperature until the leaves change in colour to reddish-brown, and the flavour assumes a roasted and nut-like tone.
 The process is said to have originated in Kyoto around 1920.
 The taste is light, and at the same time extremely roasted, without bitterness.
-The roasting gives an interesting, original flavour that is not at all reminiscent of other Japanese teas, and is very suitable with food, especially strong and oily dishes.
-Also Houjicha is surprisingly well suited as an iced tea.
+The roasting gives an interesting, original flavour that is not at all reminiscent of other Japanese teas and is very suitable with food, especially strong and oily dishes.
+Also, Hojicha is surprisingly well suited as an iced tea.